 Transfer 30 µL of lysate from Step 6.1.3 into duplicate wells of a 96-well flat bottom white assay plate.

-Use a multi-channel pipettor to add 50 µL of reagent A to each well and read the firefly luciferase signal with a plate reader.
+Use a multi-channel pipette to add 50 µL of reagent A to each well and read the firefly luciferase signal with a plate reader.

-Use a multi-channel pipettor to add 50 µL of reagent B from Step 6.1.4 to each well and read the Renilla luciferase signal with a plate reader.
+Use a multi-channel pipette to add 50 µL of reagent B from Step 6.1.4 to each well and read the Renilla luciferase signal with a plate reader.

 Process the raw data as follows (for a detailed description, see Supplemental Table 2).